alptugan/icns-creator/README.md

 ## To do
 - [x] App release
+- [x] Make it compatible with min Mac OS 10.13
 - [ ] Set the icons using the app.
-- [ ] Drag & drop files onto the app window.
+- [ ] Drag & drop design files onto the app window.
+- [ ] Drag & drop folders or apps to edit their icns props on the fly for better UX
+- [ ] Distrubute through Homebrew